mindspore-lab/mindcv/docs/en/how_to_guides/feature_extraction.md

     return model
 ```

-As for the models falling into scenarios 1 & 2, to add a wrapper function of model creation, simply wrap the model instantiation part (the bold part in the above example) in a function, e.g.,
+As for the models falling into scenarios 1 & 2, in the wrapper function of model creation, simply pass the arguements to `build_model_with_cfg()`, e.g.,

 ```
 def _create_dummynet(pretrained=False, **kwargs):